 As you may recall, the cell mate I wrote of was sent to the SHU (Special Housing Unit) because hooch (homemade alcohol) had been found in his locker.
 That was February 17.
 Typically an open bunk is filled on Tuesday each week with the arrival of new inmates but the Tuesday following my former cell mate’s exit no one was assigned to the opening.
 This was a gift as the cells are quite small and really aren’t adequately sized for three grown men so the two of us still in the cell were thrilled with the extra space.
 The added bonus was not having to deal with a new person.

 This changed the following Tuesday, February 26, when a new group of people arrived.
 We were assigned a Latino who tried to tell my other cell mate his name but was not understandable.
 I wasn’t there for the interaction but when told about it I chalked it up to a language barrier, turns out I was right.
-When I did arrive the new guy merely grunted at me and left the cell.
+When I returned to the cell, the new guy merely grunted at me and left.
 I noticed he was laughing and hugging other Latinos and it was obvious he knew them.

 Then things changed again.

-This past Tuesday, March 5, this individual swapped places with an inmate that has been here about nine months. he’s in his early twenties and is not a drug case or drug user.
+This past Tuesday, March 5, this individual swapped places with an inmate that has been here about nine months.
+This new cellmate is in his early twenties and is not a drug case or drug user.
 He’s a bit awkward socially and by his own admission he scores on the Asperger scale.
-I’d guess he scores low though as I used to work with an individual who scored high on the scale and this new cell mate does not seem to face the same challenges.
-My new cell mate is kind, out going, neat and clean – all things valued in a cell mate.
+I’d guess he scores low though as I used to work with an individual who scored high on the scale and this new cellmate does not seem to face the same challenges.
+My new cellmate is kind, outgoing, neat and clean – all things valued in a cellmate.
 And I think I’ll learn a lot interacting with his unique personality.
 I like him a lot.